cnanders/matlab-hex/README.md

 # About

-Helper functions for working with hexadecimal strings in MATLAB
+Helper class for working with hexadecimal strings in MATLAB